WICG/navigation-api/interception-details.md

 1. `navigate` fires on `window.appHistory`.
 1. `appHistory.current` fires `navigatefrom`.
 1. `location.href` updates to `"/foo"`.
-1. `appHistory.current` updates to a new `AppHistoryEntry` representing `/foo`, and `appHistory.transition` updates to represent the transition from the starting URL to `/foo`.
+1. `appHistory.transition` updates to represent the transition from the starting URL to `/foo`.
+1. Any now-unreachable `AppHistoryEntry` instances fire `beforedispose`.
+1. `appHistory.current` updates to a new `AppHistoryEntry` representing `/foo`.
 1. `appHistory.current` fires `navigateto`.
-1. Any now-unreachable `AppHistoryEntry` instances fire `dispose`.
 1. The `console.log()` outputs `"/foo"`.

 Asynchronously but basically immediately: